Registered Respiratory Therapy Program Brochure

 • TEAS ≥ 62% = 2.5 GPA

 Unofficial or official BC transcript showing all pre-requisite courses posted.
-(All non-BC transcripts MUST be evaluated by the BC Admissions & Records office.
-Official, sealed transcripts from regionally accredited U.S. colleges or universities, showing course completion must be received in the BC Admissions & Records by the evaluation due date), AND/OR Official Advanced Placement Test Scores (APTS) for accepted course APTS of 5, 4 3 will be accepted in lieu of coursework for: AP English Language & Composition
+All non-BC transcripts from regionally accredited U.S. college or universities MUST be submitted to BC Records with a Request for Evaluation by the transcript deadline, AND/OR Official Advanced Placement Test Scores (APTS) for accepted course APTS of 5, 4 3 will be accepted in lieu of coursework for:

 • AP Calculus AB